Lord Howe long-eared bat: Ecology

 Almost no information on the species is available, the biology and ecology is presumed to be similar to associated species.
 The skull was obtained in a cave at the island, as a modern deposit of material, and this the only physical source of information.
 The determined age of the specimen, near contemporary (20th century), suggested the unreported group had disappeared recently.
 The small island is a relic of an eroded volcano, approximately 600 kilometres east of the Australian continent, with unique subtropical vegetation assemblages.
 The flora and fauna is related to that of Australia, yet presenting a high degree of endemism, and Lord Howe has been inhabited by at least two other bats.
 Nyctophilus howensis is presumed to have descended from wind-blown bats from the nearby continent.

 An insectivorous flying mammal population, a vespertilionid bat, inhabiting an island ecology, with no known threat until the accidental introduction of a cosmopolitan rat species Rattus norvegicus and the deliberate importation of an owl which may have contributed to the decline of the population.
 The brown rats established themselves at Lord Howe Island in 1918, when the ship Makambo wrecked at a reef and the load of copra, cargo and these rats landed at Ned's Beach and founded a new colony.
 The new arrivals ate the fruit of the kentia palms, impacting an industry that cultivated them for export as a popular house plant, and probably incurred on the daytime roosts of this species; the exploitation of this bat as a food by the rats is presumed to have followed.
 Australian authorities elected to introduce masked and barn owls as an effective controller of rat populations, although they are also known to occasionally catch slower flying bats such as Nyctophilus in their native range.
 One other bat is recorded living at the island, the large forest bat Vespadelus darlingtoni, which is common and widespread in southeast Australia and Tasmania.

 It is presumed extinct (EPBC Act 1999; van Dyck & Strahan, 2008), or if still extant, then critically endangered at state and international listings.
 Due to its current conservation status, the species is identified by the Alliance for Zero Extinction as in danger of imminent extinction.
 Actions benefiting the conservation of the species include the eradication of the owl introduced to control the rat irruption, although later surveys to locate the species (1999) have been unsuccessful.
 Informal reports of two different bats visible at dusk indicate a larger unidentified species is present on the island.
 The presumption of the existence of a large unknown species and its persistence through the twentieth century, aside from the age of that sub-fossil material, is weakly supported by these observations.
-The earliest of these was during a survey (Etheridge, 1889) and later anecdotal reports of second species, larger than Chalinolobus morio, continued to be reported by the islands colonists.
+The earliest of these was during a survey (Etheridge, 1889) and later anecdotal reports of a second species, larger than Chalinolobus morio, continued to be reported by the island's colonists.